swasti324/Data-Science-S25/challenges/c11-psaap-assignment.md

 **Observations**:

 - Which model is *most accurate*?
 Which is *least accurate*?
-  - The nonphysical one is most accurate and the cheat model is the least accurate
+  - The cheat one is most accurate and the non physical model is the least accurate
+  - Since we are using rmse, the closer to 0 the value the more accurate the model.
 - What *Category* of variable is `avg_T`?
 Why is it such an effective predictor?
   - it is an output of average temperature.